grinnell-cs/csc151-images/pages/syllabus.md

 > As long as you let me know in advance, there is no penalty for your absence.

 >  However, you will not be able to take the quiz that day, which means that you will have to complate that learning assessment in one of the following SoLAs.
 In addition, you are responsible for making up the work from class on your own, and you are still responsible for turning in that labs.

 I have an accommodation that gives me extra time on in-class exams.
 What should I do about the Friday LA quizzes.

-> Please chat with me.
+> I am happy to give those to you at 8:00 a.m. on Fridays.

 I did not achieve a grade of S on one of the in-class-only learning assessments.
 How do I make that up?

-> I am happy to give those to you at 4:00 p.m. on the next Friday.
+> I am happy to give those to you at 8:00 a.m. on the next Friday (or earlier, if necessary).

 I need a mental health day.
 What should I do?